jmsmoorehead/music/Overtone-in-Emacs.md

 * Fire up Emacs
 * Connect Emacs to nrepl: `M-x nrepl`

-  You will be prompted for a `Host:` type `localhost`
+  At the `Host:` prompt, type `localhost`

-  The next prompt will be for `Port:` enter the nREPL port number, above.
+  When the prompt `Port:` appears, enter the nREPL port number, from above.

 * Fire up Overtone: